keystonejs/keystone/docs/pages/blog/embedded-mode-with-sqlite-nextjs.md

 To create and edit blog records in Keystone's Admin UI, add a `keystone.ts` [configuration file](/docs/config/config) to your project root with a simple `Post` [list](/docs/config/lists) containing fields for a Title, Slug, and some Content.

-{% hint kind="warn" %}
-**Note:** We're enabling experimental features to generate the APIs that make embedded mode work.
-These may change in future versions.
-{% /hint %}

 ```tsx
 // keystone.ts